BibleClinger/HeliPack/README.md

 - AH-64A (Implemented, but subject to CTDs with AGM-114s)
 - AH-64D (Implemented)
 - AH-64E (Implemented, but not tested)
-- AH-1S (Implemented, but not tested)
+- AH-1S (Implemented, but not tested, and subject to CTDs with AGM-114s and BGM-TOWs)
 - KA-52 (Implemented)
 - KA-52K (Implemented, but not tested)